Social Media

-Labrador Nature Reserve – aka Labrador Park – offers lots of things to do with kids.
-Here’s all the info you need from the best playgrounds to a map of Labrador Park and deets on how to get there
+Labrador Nature Reserve–aka Labrador Park–offers lots of things to do with kids.
+Here’s all the info you need from the best playgrounds to a map of Labrador Park and deets on how to get there.

-You may know it as Labrador Park though the official name of the beautiful green park nestled by the sea is Labrador Nature Reserve.
+You may know it as Labrador Park, though the official name of the beautiful green park nestled by the sea is Labrador Nature Reserve.
 Labrador Park offers great walking trails and old British military battlements, two playgrounds to keep kiddos happy, and a refreshing sea breeze!
-Do note that currently the Bukit Chermin Boardwalk (that connects Labrador Park to Keppel Bay) is currently closed until 30 June 2023 and some parts of Labrador Nature Reserve, including the jetty are closed for repair works.
+Here’s what to know about Labrador Park if you’re planning to visit with kids:

-What to do in Labrador Park
+– What to do in Labrador Park

-Labrador Park Playgrounds
+– Labrador Park Playgrounds

-Labrador Park Food: Restaurants
+– Labrador Park Food: Restaurants

-How to Get to Labrador Park
+– How to Get to Labrador Park

-What to Do in Labrador Park: Playgrounds, Walking & Fishing
+What to do in Labrador Park: Playgrounds, walking & fishing

 If you head off to the left from Carpark B, you’ll first come to a large sandy play area that includes a see-saw, swings, and merry-go-round.